francescogerardomarra/its/modulo27/16_spring_boot_hello_world.md

 ### Prerequisites
 Ensure the following are installed on your system:

-- Java Development Kit (e.g., OpenJDK 11 or higher)
+- Java Development Kit (e.g. OpenJDK 11 or higher)
 - Maven
 - IntelliJ IDEA